Memory Loss and Dementia: Recognizing and Understanding It

 One morning, in August of 1999, I was awakened by a muffled “thud” that came from somewhere in the vicinity of my mother’s bedroom.
 There was something about the sound of the noise I heard that made me know something terrible had to have happened.
-My bladder responded to the thought, and I knew if I didn’t go straight to the restroom, I was definitely going to soil myself.
-But something wasn’t right across the hall from where I was, so I had to go there first.
+My bladder responded to the thought, and I knew if I didn’t go straight to the restroom, I was going to have an accident.
+But something wasn’t right across the hall from my room, so I had to go there first.
 Instead of heading to the bathroom, where I really wanted to go, I tightened my insides to hold the flow as securely as possible.
-Then my feet hit the floor, bounding toward my mother's room.
+When my feet hit the floor, I ran toward my mother's room.

 On the drive home, I sketched out a plan to use my summer break from teaching to find a way to do all I could to take good care of my mother.
 I figured I’d take her to a good doctor or two, and those good doctors would then put her on some good medicine so that she could go back to being her good old self again.
 After she was back to normal, I figured I would get a new job somewhere and leave good old Mississippi, for good, once again.
 The best laid plans of mice and men ….